-Community Medical Center Named as 2017 Top 100 Critical Access Hospital
+Community Medical Center Named top 20 Critical Access Hospital by NRHA in 2018

 “This achievement is very gratifying.
 We work hard to provide the best health care possible while maintaining an efficient and effective facility,” said Ryan Larsen, hospital administrator.
 “While the most important feedback we get is in the lives in our patients and their families, it is nice to have an outside voice tell us we are doing well.
 I’m very proud of our staff.”

-Hurst Review Services is a leading service that since 1988 has been helping prepare hundreds of thousands of nursing students to pass the NCLEX on the first attempt.
-They have now added a new division, Hurst Ratings and Ana-lytics.
-This division is dedicated to collecting and analyzing key hospital quality indicators directly impacted by nurses in the provision of nursing care.
-The Hurst Ratings and Analytics team collects data quarterly from the most re-cent, publically available, Hospital Consumer Assessment of Healthcare Pro-viders and Systems (HCAHPS) survey data published by the centers of Medi-care and Medicaid Services (CMS).
-The performance measures that they ana-lyze include: Nurse Communication, Responsiveness, Pain Management, Medication Communication, Care Transitions and Discharge Information.
+Hurst Ratings and Analytics is dedicated to collecting and analyzing key hospital quality indicators directly impacted by nurses in the provision of nursing care.
+The Hurst Ratings and Analytics team collects data quarterly from the most recent, publically available, Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey data published by the centers of Medicare and Medicaid Services (CMS).
+The performance measures that they analyze include: Nurse Communication, Responsiveness, Pain Management, Medication Communication, Care Transitions and Discharge Information.

 2016 1st quarter recipient of CMC’s Employee of the Quarter award.
 Toni works in the dietary department as a cook and will have been part of this organization for 24 years.